zuozhenggh/learning-library/developer-library/sqldev-cicd-liquibase/introduction/intro-cicd-pts.md

 6. If files are modified outside SQL Developer, you need to click the `database` folder and **Refresh** icon ![](./images/refresh.jpg "") to show those changes.

 ## Task 8: Update Git Client

 GitHub uses Git version control systems (VCS) to handle the collaboration workflow.
 This allows developers to create a local copy of the project, makes changes, and merge them back into the central repository.

 1. Existing Git client is old, we need to update to a newer version (e.g. 2.28.1).
+Use Terminal to run these commands.

     ````
     <copy>